mongodb/docs/source/administration/replication-architectures.rst

   constraints,) set its ``priority`` value to ``0``.

 - A majority *of the set's* members exist in the main data center.

+TODO: I don't understand why "of the set's" is emphasized.

 .. seealso:: ":doc:`/tutorial/expand-replica-set`."